How better to escape the demands of online technology than to switch off one part of the brain and turn towards another creative side of our being?

 Pottery engages the ‘effort-driven reward circuit’, which provides meaningful relief from depression on a neurochemical level.
 As educator Jenni Lukasiewicz puts it: ‘You put clay on the wheel.
 It gives you a little fight, and you get past it, and there is this object.’
 That ‘little fight’, or the resistance the clay gives back, is part of what gives the practice power, and what can alter the brain’s natural pathways, helping alleviate symptoms of depression.

-I offer weekly classes, mornings 10-1230 but can be flexible on days/times depending on the group.
-Each class is open to 2 students to allow plenty of individual attention.
+I offer weekly classes, mornings 10:30-13:00 but can be flexible on days/times depending on the group.
+Each class is open to only 2 students to allow plenty of individual attention.
 I offer demonstrations and tuition in all the basic building skills: coiling, slabbing, press moulding and of course throwing, but am more than happy to leave you to explore the clay on your own and guide you when you seek advice.

 We can agree a more detailed lesson plan at the start of lessons, and aim to make something which you would personally enjoy making.

 A good library of books on ceramics is available, which students are welcome to borrow between classes.

 The cost is £40 per person for 2.5 hours.
 This would be payable in advance per 4-5 lessons and includes all materials and firings.
 Private classes are also available at £25 per hour.

 If you are unable to attend a particular class, where possible, an alternative date will be arranged.
 Please call 07809446122 or email email@example.com for further details.